-- a) The bond shall apply to all subdivision or development construction works involving more than three additional lots or three new residential sites or where roads or services are to be vested in the Council. - b) The bond for maintenance shall be for the sum of \$1,100 per lot or residential site from a minimum of \$3,300 to a maximum of \$25,000. - c) The term of the performance bond for defects liability shall be for a minimum period of twenty four (24) months and a maximum of six (6) years (see 3.3.3 above) from the satisfactory completion of the works (for contracts), or the issue of a 224 certificate as required under the RMA. - d) The performance bond for defects shall cover maintenance attributable to defects and the remedy of all defects arising from defective workmanship or materials.
-This shall cover the services and roading construction works that are to be vested in the Council and other civil and structural engineering construction works to serve the subdivision or development and including electrical supply and telecommunication cable systems. - e) The Developer/consent holder shall be liable for the remedy of all asset defects arising before the end of the period of maintenance, together with Tasman District Council costs in administering the bond.
+- a) The bond shall apply to all subdivision or development construction works involving more than three additional lots or three new residential sites or where roads or services are to be vested in the Council. - b) The bond for maintenance shall be for the sum of \$1,100 per lot or residential site from a minimum of \$3,300 to a maximum of \$25,000. - c) The term of the performance bond for defects liability shall be for a period of twenty four (24) months from the satisfactory completion of the works (for contracts), or the issue of a 224(c) certificate as required under the RMA. - d) The performance bond for maintenance shall cover maintenance attributable to defects and the remedy of all defects arising from defective workmanship or materials.
+This shall cover the services and roading construction works that are to be vested in the Council and other civil and structural engineering construction works to serve the subdivision or development and including electrical supply and telecommunication cable systems. - e) The Developer/consent holder shall be liable for the remedy of all attributable defects arising before the end of the period of maintenance, together with Tasman District Council costs in administering the bond.
 Damage by third parties as part of their individual building consents will be a separate issue.